{{org_field_logo}}

 8. Capacity, Consent and Best Interests

 We presume capacity and support decision-making.
 For any planned restrictive practice, we complete a decision-specific capacity assessment where doubt exists.
 Where the person lacks capacity, a best-interests decision is recorded showing why the practice is necessary and proportionate, how less-restrictive alternatives were considered, and how the person’s wishes and feelings were taken into account.
 Representatives/advocates are involved where appropriate and agreed.
-If liberty may be significantly restricted in the community, the manager seeks legal advice and records the lawful basis/authorisation route.

 9. Authorising Planned Restrictive Practices